 The ignition of the air and fuel mixture creates a fast-moving exhaust, “blow”, through the jet nozzle (see picture above).

 The “jets of gas” inside the engine shoot backward.

-As a result, the airplane is being “pushed” forward.
+As a result of this action, the airplane is being “pushed” forward.

 “For every action, there is an equal and opposite reaction”.

 You can compare this to an air-filled balloon: